Dlurak/wezterm-config/docs/status.md

 ## hyprland_workspace

-Shows your current hyprland workspace, this only works for hyprland, modules for other window managers aren't available but feel free to open a pr
+Shows your current hyprland workspace, this only works for hyprland.

+## i3_workspace

+Shows your current i3 workspace, this only works on i3.

 ## time